 So I want everyone to succeed with drinking green smoothies.

 So here’s my awesomely versatile “use any green” winter green smoothie recipe.

-- 300ml water (more for a thinner smoothie)
+- 300 ml water or more for a thinner smoothie

 - Remove any tough stalks from the leafy greens and put them into your blender jug.

 - Remove the stalks from the pears and apples, chop them roughly and place in the blender.

 - Peel and add the bananas and blend until smooth and creamy.

 - Drink immediately or store in the fridge for up to three days.